marulkan/cesnet-kafka/README.markdown

 ### Security

+It is possible to enable authentication using Kerberos.

 Kerberos keytab file needs to be prepared in */etc/security/keytab/kafka.service.keytab* location (can be changed by *keytab* parameter).

 Principal name: *kafka/HOSTNAME*